sigsalerno/py-streamkompressor/README.md

 # StreamKompressor

-StreamKompressor is a Python library that compress and decompress sample data streams from IoT devices and sensors.
+StreamKompressor is a Python library for compressing and decompressing sample data streams from IoT devices and sensors.
 It also can divide the data in a maximum-byte-number block size, ideal for sending data to a limited packet size communication protocol such LoraWan, non continuos satellite connectivity (LEO) or distributed storage systems.

 ## Algorithm